nghia-vo/sarepy/doc/source/toc/section5.rst

         :align: center
         :figclass: align-center

         Figure 6.
-Demonstration of re-projecting a reconstructed image.
+Demonstration of how to re-project a reconstructed image.